Can Value-Based Care Bring Down the Cost of Healthcare?

-According to the National Business Group on Health, 40% of employers have started using value-based benefit designs where their employees benefit from reductions in cost-sharing or lower premiums when they take preventative or proactive measures to increase wellness by obtaining higher quality care or actively work on managing chronic conditions.
-In addition, the survey conducted by the National Business Group on Health also stated that 66% of companies offered medical decision support and second opinion services in 2018.
+Many employers have started using value-based benefit designs where their employees benefit from reductions in cost-sharing or lower premiums when they take preventative or proactive measures to increase wellness by obtaining higher quality care or actively work on managing chronic conditions.

 Value-Based Care Strategies

-The value-based healthcare model may include adding more resources and education for patients such as:
+The value-based healthcare model may include adding more resources and education for patients.
+These resources can include:

 - Medical decision support and second opinions

 - Easier access to medical services, such as onsite health centers offered by employers